REGISTER FOR “HEALING THE WHOLE PERSON’ WORKSHOP ON JUNE 16TH

 A SIMPLE SYSTEM TO SOLVE MANY PROBLEMS

 Seniors, adults, teens and caregivers often struggle with a range of emotional and medical problems that are addressed by a bewildering array of solutions.
-By contrast, Living Well uses an evidenced-based systems approach to help participants Create a Happier Story while learning from their successes and stumbles while collaborating closely the professionals who provide their medical, emotional and spiritual care.
+By contrast, Living Well uses an evidenced-based systems approach to help participants Create a Happier Story while learning from their successes and stumbles and collaborating closely the professionals who provide their medical, emotional and spiritual care.

 Traditional approaches to care typically focus only on the most urgent symptoms or the current crisis while ignoring the other pieces of the Wellness Puzzle.